yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 ## Paired-end Sequencing Data from NCBI SRA

 The tutorial is based on Illumina data sets from several isolates of the Cydia pomonella granulovirus (CpGV).
-The CpGV is one of the most well studied baculoviruses because many isolates have been sequenced and sequence data sets are available at NCBI Genbank and NCBI SRA.
-We will use four CpGV isolates to decipher their intra-isolate specific variation and try to draw conclusios about the isolate's homogenity or heterogenity.
+The CpGV is one of the most well-studied baculoviruses because many isolates have been sequenced and sequence data sets are available at NCBI Genbank and NCBI SRA.
+We will use four CpGV isolates to decipher their intra-isolate specific variation and try to draw conclusions about the isolate's homogeneity or heterogeneity.
-We will also encounter a mixed isolate (a more or less clean mixture of other previously sequenced CpGV isoaltes) and learn how to recognize it.
-In addition, we will learn how to determine the composition of this mixted isolate based on other sequenced CpGV isolates.
+We will also encounter a mixed isolate (a more or less clean mixture of other previously sequenced CpGV isolates) and learn how to recognize it.
+In addition, we will learn how to determine the composition of this mixed isolate based on other sequenced CpGV isolates.

 > <comment-title> Detailed CpGV Isolate Information </comment-title>
 >